w3c/wcag-em-report-tool/EDITOR_NOTES.md

 - Fonts are not copied to dist
 - Font references are linked to local files when building
 - thet views/audit/test folder is not coppied when building
+- Images are renamed but not rereferenced during build
 - The maxStateIndex doesn't seem to update in the build

 # Upcoming features